 A bite from a pit viper, locally known as habu, can cause permanent disability and even death.
-Yet, much about its venom remains an enigma.
+Yet, much about the snake's venom remains an enigma.
 Highly variable in composition, even between littermates, this toxic cocktail keeps changing over generations.

 A recent study in Genome Biology and Evolution sheds light on the evolution of snake venoms.
 For the first time, researchers have sequenced a habu genome, that of the Taiwan habu (Protobothrops mucrosquamatus), and compared it to that of its sister species, the Sakishima habu (Protobothrops elegans).